-The processing of the measured I and Q values (in ppm), i. e., the real part (in-phase or 0°-phase) and the imaginary part (out-of-phase, quadrature or 90°-phase) of the relative secondary field requires several steps:
+The evaluation of the measured I and Q values (in ppm), i. e., the real part (in-phase or 0°-phase) and the imaginary part (out-of-phase, quadrature or 90°-phase) of the relative secondary field requires several processing steps:

 - application of calibration factors;

 - zero-level and drift correction;

 - data correction;

 - transformation to half-space parameters;

 - correction of man-made effects;

 - levelling;

-- interpolation and smoothing.
+- interpolation and smoothing;

+- inversion to resistivity models.